Nikki Bella And John Cena Wedding: Is Couple Ready To Set A Wedding Date?

 In other Nikki Bella and John Cena news, the couple celebrated their five-year anniversary last month and shared a couple of sweet photos with their fans on Instagram.

-To see more of Nikki Bella, John Cena, and their co-stars, including Brie Bella, tune into new episodes of Total Bellas Season 2, which premiere tonight, September 6, at 9 p.m. on the E!
+To see more of Nikki Bella, John Cena, and their co-stars, including Brie Bella, tune into new episodes of Total Bellas Season 2, which premieres tonight, September 6, at 9 p.m. on the E!
 Network.

 [Featured Image by Erika Goldring/Getty Images]